Care and Case Managers - Baystate Health

 Full Time / Part Time: Full-Time

-The ACO Nurse Care Manager is responsible for the management of care for a defined group of patients including complex care management, transitions of care, as well as coordination of care.
+RN, Case Manager, ACO Transitions of Care is responsible for the management of care for a defined group of patients including complex care management, transitions of care, as well as coordination of care.
 Major responsibilities include accurately identifying patients for care management, developing individualized plans of care, assessing/addressing barriers to care, medication reconciliation, medication titration as well as ensuring adherence to quality measures.
-The goal is to work with patients to optimize control of chronic medical and mental health conditions, improve functional status, reinforce self-management plan and prevent/minimize long-term complications as well as to avoid unnecessary emergency room visits or hospital admissions.
-They will work collaboratively with physicians and other health team members along the patients continuum of care, and are available to patients and families for care coordination/education through face to face visits, home visits if necessary, as well as telephonic interactions.
+The goal is to work with patients to optimize control of chronic medical and mental health conditions, improve functional status, reinforce self-management plan, and prevent/minimize long-term complications as well as to avoid unnecessary emergency room visits or hospital admissions.
+They will work collaboratively with physicians and other health team members along the patient’s continuum of care and are available to patients and families for care coordination/education through face-to-face visits, home visits, if necessary, as well as telephonic interactions.
 In addition, they will assist with advance directives, palliative care, hospice, and other end-of-life care coordination.
 Appropriate documentation in patient medical records and/or care management application is required and is vital.

 Assumes accountability for own professional practice and for aspects of patient care delegated to others.
 Practices within the ethical and legal parameters of nursing practice.
 This description covers the essential functions of the position.
 Incumbent is expected to perform other similar and related duties as assigned.

 - Coordinates, oversees, and directs the interdisciplinary team members to provide care that is safe, timely, effective, efficient, equitable, and client-centered to the assigned patient population.

 - Responsible for appropriately identifying patients for care management utilizing multiple sources including physician referrals, referrals from transitions of care, health plans as well as complex lists of patients from the ACO.